 Photocopies or scans may be made for research purposes.

 Focus on Barnard began as the sole literary magazine of Barnard in 1948.
 It showcased mostly students’ fiction pieces with occasional poems included in the earlier issues.
 In the fall of 1954, the magazine changed its name and its look.
 Focus now had more poetry, reviews, articles and translations.
 Literary criticism and artwork also began to be published more frequently in Focus.
-Among its many contributors was Erica Mann, who served as Editor-in-Chief from 1962 to 1963.
+Among its many contributors were June Jordan and Erica Mann (later Erica Jong), who served as Editor-in-Chief from 1962 to 1963.
 The magazine ceased publication after its Spring 1969 issue.
 In 1970 Emanon replaced Focus as Barnard’s literary magazine.